Matchday Info: Motherwell vs St Mirren (4th May)

 Over 60 £17

-* Full-time student must have a valid ID card
+* - Students must have a valid ID card.

-Disabled tickets are as per the appropriate age group, with a free carer if the valid carer proof is produced.
+Ambulant Disabled are charged as per their age group with a free carer if required.

 Additional Information for Travelling Fans